GusXKern/Netsuite_Billing_Upload_Automator/README.md

     return df_grouped[final_cols]
 ```
 The key element of the above code block is how it aggregates the total number of units for each unique Customer/Item/Price Level/CA Line? combination.
-Everything else is just taking from various tables, looking at the item code, price level, etc. and pulling the requisite information.
-For example, in the prior section we saw that one of the rows of the price_db was:
+Everything else is just taking from various tables, looking at the item code, price level, etc., and pulling the requisite information.
+For example, in the prior section, we saw that one of the rows of the price_db was:
 ```Python
 (jc_name, "1001", "JC-CX-TypeA", 110.00)
 ```